AADI-234/ML4SCI-GSoC24/Task_3A/CNN_Regression.md

 ## Task: To  train a model to estimate (regress) the mass of the particle based on particle images using the provided dataset.
 ---

+### Note:

+#### During training without (Data Scaling)data normalization, good results were achieved.
+However, due to the absence of data normalization, the MAE loss, MRE loss, validation loss, and training loss values vary by a factor of 100 or 1000 compared to the DeepViT model.

+---

 ### Dataset:

   [Dataset](https://cernbox.cern.ch/s/zUvpkKhXIp0MJ0g)

 ---
 ### Approach:

-    --> To effectively handle large datasets within memory constraints, I employed a strategy of chunking with a chunk size of 8.
-This approach maximizes data utilization while addressing memory limitations.
-Additionally, I sorted the data according to the criteria outlined in the research paper (https://arxiv.org/abs/2204.12313), where the conditions were defined as follows:
+- **To effectively handle large datasets within memory constraints, I employed a strategy of chunking with a chunk size of 8.** This approach maximizes data utilization while addressing memory limitations.
+Additionally, I sorted the data according to the criteria outlined in the research paper ([link](https://arxiv.org/abs/2204.12313)), where the conditions were defined as follows:

-    --> Condition: pT,A = 20–100 GeV, mA = 0–1.6 GeV, and |ηA| < 1.4
+- **Condition:** \( pT,A = 20–100 \) GeV, \( mA = 0–1.6 \) GeV, and \( |\eta A| < 1.4 \) ([link](https://arxiv.org/abs/2204.12313)),

-    --> The dataset predominantly comprised files in the .test.snappy.parquet format.
-Each file contained a matrix with dimensions of (8,), where each element was an array of 125 elements, and each of those elements contained 125 sub-elements.
+- The dataset predominantly comprised files in the `.test.snappy.parquet` format.
+Each file contained a matrix with dimensions of `(8,)`, where each element was an array of 125 elements, and each of those elements contained 125 sub-elements.

-    --> During the conversion of file formats, I reshaped the elements of X_jets to (8,125,125).
+- During the conversion of file formats, I reshaped the elements of `X_jets` to `(8,125,125)`.

-    --> I utilized the first four channels of X_jets for the output prediction.
+- I utilized the first four channels of `X_jets` for the output prediction.

-    --> Subsequently, I split the dataset into training and testing sets using the `train_test_split()` function from the sklearn library.
+- Subsequently, I split the dataset into training and testing sets using the `train_test_split()` function from the sklearn library.
 The test size was designated as 20% of the total data, leaving the remaining 80% for training purposes.

-    --> I trained the model on parallel GPUs for faster training.
+- Finally, I trained the Custom_ResNet18 model on parallel GPUs (GPU T4*2) for faster training, leveraging their computational power to expedite the training process and achieve better performance.

 ---